How to Work with Controlling Parents

 The best way to create a good working relationship with parents who might be parentzillas is to earn their trust and recognize them as key stakeholders.
 How do you do that?
 We suggest you do two things:

 - Account for them in your client experience – Think about asking your leads about their parents during the inquiry process.
-Whether you ask a question or two to understand what they are paying for, what’s important to them or how they are involved in the planning process, you can then use that information to address their needs in your proposal (if they are paying for your services, it’s likely they are going to see it).
+Whether you ask a question or two to understand what they are paying for, what’s important to them or how they are involved in the planning process, you can then use that information to address their needs in your proposal (if they are paying for your services, they are likely going to see it).

-Pro-tip: Trust is imperative as a wedding pro!
+Pro tip: Trust is imperative as a wedding pro!
 Here are tips to help you build client trust before they’ve even signed a contract.

 How to build a good working relationship